Uncovering the neutrino mass ordering with the next galactic core-collapse supernova neutrino burst using water Cherenkov detectors: Introduction

 \section{Introduction}

-Neutrinos are essential ingredients of particle physics, astrophysics and cosmology, yet, some of their fundamental properties remain unknown.
-Under the most extended theoretical picture, consisting on the existence of three neutrino flavors able to mix, neutrino phenomenology is characterized by a set of seven degrees of freedom including three neutrino masses ($m_1$,$m_2$ and $m_3$) and four mixing parameters ($\theta_{12}$, $\theta_{23}$, $\theta_{13}$ and $\delta_{CP}$).
-Currently, $\theta_{12}$, $\theta_{23}$, $\theta_{13}$, $\delta m^2_{21} (\equiv m^2_2-m^2_1$) and $|\Delta m^2_{32}| (\equiv |m^2_3-m^2_2|$) are known with few percent precision~\cite{deSalas:2020pgw,Esteban:2020cvm} such that only three quantities remain elusive: a) the absolute neutrino mass scale, e.g. review~\cite{Formaggio:2021nfz}, b) the value of $\delta_{CP}$, e.g. refs.~\cite{Esteban:2020cvm,T2K:2019bcf} and c) the sign of $\Delta m^2_{32}$, i.e. the so-called neutrino mass ordering (MO) that can be normal $m_2<m_3$ (NMO) or inverted $m_3 < m_2$ (IMO).\\ Regarding the MO, current data shows a statistical preference for the NMO of about 3$\sigma$~\cite{Esteban:2020cvm}.
+Neutrinos are essential ingredients of particle physics, astrophysics and cosmology, and yet, some of their fundamental properties remain unknown.
+In the three-flavor picture describing experimentally observed neutrino mixing, there are seven parameters divided into three neutrino masses ($m_1$,$m_2$ and $m_3$) and four mixing parameters ($\theta_{12}$, $\theta_{23}$, $\theta_{13}$ and $\delta_{CP}$).
+Currently, $\theta_{12}$, $\theta_{23}$, $\theta_{13}$, $\delta m^2_{21} (\equiv m^2_2-m^2_1$) and $|\Delta m^2_{32}| (\equiv |m^2_3-m^2_2|$) are known with good precision~\cite{deSalas:2020pgw,Esteban:2020cvm} so that only three quantities remain elusive: a) the absolute neutrino mass scale, for a review see Ref.~\cite{Formaggio:2021nfz}, b) the value of $\delta_{CP}$~\cite{Esteban:2020cvm,T2K:2019bcf} and c) the sign of $\Delta m^2_{32}$, namely, the so-called neutrino mass ordering (MO) that can be normal $m_2<m_3$ (NMO) or inverted $m_3 < m_2$ (IMO).\\ Regarding the MO, current data shows a statistical preference for the NMO of about 3$\sigma$~\cite{Esteban:2020cvm}.
 Future experiments Hyper-Kamiokande~\cite{Hyper-Kamiokande:2021frf}, JUNO~\cite{JUNO:2015zny} and DUNE~\cite{DUNE:2020ypp} will characterize the MO in detail via the study of atmospheric, reactor and accelerator neutrino oscillations.
-The complementarity of the above experiments is an attractive advantage: if all the MO results are consistent, it will reinforce the existing view of neutrino phenomenology, while the appearance of tensions in data could give us hints of new physics~\cite{Denton:2020uda,Chatterjee:2020kkm, Chang:2022aas} requiring theoretical extensions.
-In the second scenario, having additional data would be particularly helpful in disentangling the true MO of new physical effects.
-In this sense, a unique opportunity would arise in the event of a galactic supernova (SN) neutrino burst ~\cite{Dighe:1999bi,Scholberg:2017czd}.
+The complementarity of the above experiments is an attractive advantage: if all the MO results are consistent the existing view of neutrino phenomenology will be reinforced, however, the appearance of tensions in the data could give us hints of new physics~\cite{Denton:2020uda,Chatterjee:2020kkm, Chang:2022aas}, requiring theoretical extensions.
+In the second scenario, the presence of additional data would be particularly helpful in disentangling the true MO of new physical effects.
+In this regard, a unique opportunity would arise in the event of a galactic supernova (SN) neutrino burst ~\cite{Dighe:1999bi, Scholberg:2017czd, Brdar:2022vfr}.